 Value of Chances

-While England’s timeline would jump in front of Germany after 27 minutes, and remain there for the rest of the match, we can see that this was an even encounter.
+While England’s timeline would jump in front of Germany’s after 27 minutes we can see that this was an even encounter with both sides landing substantial damage throughout the game.
 While England were marginally the more consistent attackers, and would go on to record more attacks overall, even when accounting for the slight dry periods for Germany this was a match very much on a knife edge that either side could have won in regulation time or extra time.

 Both sides would record two “Big Chances” each in the match (Opta Def: A situation where a player should reasonably be expected to score, usually in a one on one scenario or from very close range when the ball has a clear path to goal) which is indicative of the quality both have in attack, but also the level of invention both sides showed when attempting to break each other down.
 Each teams strategy would eventually mirror each other, therefore it would test the individual quality to the maximum.
 Germany had a higher number of upticks in their xG timeline, which shows us they were more efficient in attack, completing more high quality actions on goal in fewer attempts.
 The opposite could be said of England, who used slightly more attacks but were more forceful in creating similar types of attacking play (Crosses into the box), in the hope that it could provide a variety of different scoring opportunities closer to their opponents goal.